cuckoosandbox/cuckoo/docs/book/src/faq/index.rst

 ----------------------------------------------

 To run with VMware vSphere Hypervisor (or ESXi) Cuckoo leverages libvirt.
-Libivirt is currently using the VMware API to take control over virtual machines, though these APIs are available only in the licensed version.
-In VMware vSphere free edition, these APIs are read only, so you are unable to use Cuckoo with it.
+Libvirt is uses the VMware API to take control over virtual machines, though these APIs are available only in the licensed version.
+In VMware vSphere free edition these APIs are read only, so you will be unable to use it with Cuckoo.
 For the minimum license needed, please have a look at VMware website.

 Troubleshooting